How to Pack a Computer for Moving

 Pack for Shipping

-If you are hiring professional movers to transport and ship your desk computer instead of opting for the cheapest way to move out of state, make sure you remove the hard disk drive to protect your data.
+If you are hiring professional movers to avoid moving stress and transport and ship your desk computer instead of opting for the cheapest way to move out of state, make sure you remove the hard disk drive to protect your data.
 Also, label it properly so that the movers know to handle the item with special care.